groblet/elden-ring-builds/builds/executioners-greataxe-str-faith.md

 - **Rakshasa Greaves**

 **How to obtain:**
-- Defeat **Malenia, Blade of Miquella** (Haligtree, Elphael).
-- Purchase the full set from **Finger Reader Enia** at the Roundtable Hold.
+- **CORRECTION:** The Rakshasa Set has no connection to Malenia or Finger Reader Enia.
+It is dropped in full by defeating the **Rakshasa** boss (a Great Katana-wielding enemy) in the **Eastern Nameless Mausoleum**, a location in the Shadow of the Erdtree DLC.
+- Reach it from the **Castle Watering Hole** Site of Grace in the Land of Shadow: head south to the **Recluses' River Downstream** Site of Grace (past a Furnace Golem), then drop down the cliffside platforms heading northeast until you reach the mausoleum.
+- Defeating Rakshasa awards all four armor pieces plus Rakshasa's Great Katana in one drop — no repeat farming needed.

-> **WARNING:** Each piece of the Rakshasa set **increases damage dealt AND damage received**.
-The full set provides a meaningful DPS increase, but you become squishier — your 60 Vigor and Physick mitigate this tradeoff.
+> **WARNING:** Each piece of the Rakshasa set **increases damage dealt by 2% and damage received by 2%** (up to +8%/+8% for the full set).
+This is a meaningful DPS increase, but you become squishier — your 60 Vigor and Physick mitigate this tradeoff.

 **Expected Outcome:** Mid-weight armour set providing the Rakshasa passive damage bonus across all four slots, keeping you in medium load for optimal roll speed.